Log In

 Founders of Nori

-What were some of the challenges with developing, designing and manufacturing the initial Nori Press?
+What were some of the challenges with developing the initial Nori Press?
 What were some of the breakthroughs?

 Courtney: Hardware is truly a game of its own, and very difficult.
 The fact that we were so naive almost gave us an advantage, because we didn't necessarily know entirely what we were in for.
 We were truly just approaching it from a consumer need perspective, of “this is what I want, let's make it happen.”